A Stratford & West Ham Park Walk

 london-footprints.co.uk

 A 3½ mile circular walk from Stratford Station.
-West Ham Park is maintained by the Corporation of London.
-You may find it useful to request a copy of the park map in advance of your visit.
-Tel 020 8472 3584.
+West Ham Park is maintained by the Corporation of London and has a Friends organisation.
+You may find it useful to download a copy of the park map in advance of your visit. [click here]

-From the station cross Great Eastern Road into the shopping centre.
+Cross Great Eastern Road into the Stratford (shopping) Centre.

 Walk through to the centre then go left (North).
 This emerges into Gerry Raffles Square.
 Continue into Theatre Square.

-The Theatre Royal was built for William Charles Dillon in 1884 to the designs of James George Buckle.
-Between 1953 and 1979 it was taken over by Joan Littlewood's Theatre Workshop. [
+The Theatre Royal was built for William Charles Dillon in 1884 to the designs of James George Buckle and refurbished by Frank Matcham in 1902.
+Between 1953 and 1979 it was taken over by Joan Littlewood's Theatre Workshop.
+It was threatened by the development of the Stratford Centre but saved by a public campaign and the efforts of manager Gerry Raffles.
+The current restoration and extension was undertaken 1993-2001 [

 Return via Salway Road to the Broadway.